trs/pure-stream/docs/PureStream.md

 ```

 ## `done`

-> Calls the given method when the stream ends.
+Calls the given method when the stream ends.
-> The first argument will be an error if one occurred
+The first argument will be an error if one occurred.

 ```js
 import {PureStream} from 'pure-stream';